 Best Historical Fiction of 2019

 Already snapped up by Reese Witherspoon’s company to become an Amazon miniseries, Daisy Jones and the Six is making waves this year.
 After her highly successful novel The Seven Husbands of Evelyn Hugo, Taylor Jenkins Reid is back with an addictingly fun read about the rise and fall of a fictional 70s band.
-With sex, drugs, and plenty of drama, you’ll feel like you are watching a biopic on VH1 – but one that is extremely well-written.
+With sex, drugs, and plenty of drama, you’ll feel like you are watching a biopic on VH1 – but an extremely well-written one.
 Daisy Jones and the Six is my pick for the best book of the entire year.
 Read more →

 On the island of Jeju just off the Korean peninsula lives a society where women are the breadwinners – sea divers risking untold hazards to provide for their families from the ocean.
 Among them are best friends Mi-ja and Young-sook, two girls just entering their village’s diving collective.
 Telling the account of their lives from the Japanese occupation in the 1930s, through World War II and the tumultuous aftermath up to the present, Lisa See’s latest historical fiction novel is a beautifully written account.
 If you love reading historical fiction about different cultures, this is one of the best books of 2019 that you don’t want to miss.
 Read more →